-- All staff have regular safeguarding training. - There are also two Anti-Bullying Champions, one is a mentor for children (Clare Tilling, Inclusion Lead) and one is a contact point for parents (Caroline Woodhead, Family Support Worker).
+- The school has a Child Protection Officer, who is the link between school and Social Services for those children who are vulnerable or causing concern. - All staff have regular safeguarding training. - There are also two Anti-Bullying Champions, one is a mentor for children (Clare Tilling, Inclusion Lead) and one is a contact point for parents (Erica Fearn, Family Support Worker).
 All bullying concerns are taken very seriously at St White's, are investigated thoroughly and resolution sought.
-Parents are kept fully informed at all stages of the investigation so that they are aware of actions taken and solutions that have been decided with the pupils.
-Agencies Working in Partnership with St White's School Including Early Help Social Services The school has an Early Help Leaflet that outlines what the school offers for pupils and parents which can be found on the school's website.
+Parents are kept fully informed at all stages of the investigation so that they are aware of actions taken and solutions that have been decided with the children.

+Agencies Working in Partnership with St White's School Including Early Help

+Social Services

+The school has an Early Help Leaflet that outlines what the school offers for children and parents which can be found on the school's website.